Rhinosinusitis Referral Access Criteria

 • ≥2 episodes per year over 3 years

-Chronic rhinosinusitis
+Chronic Rhinosinusitis

-• Symptoms must include either:
+• Symptoms must include:

 • Nasal blockage, obstruction or congestion, or

-• purulent nasal discharge (anterior or posterior nasal drip), and one or more of the following:
+• Purulent nasal discharge (anterior or posterior nasal drip), and one or more of the following:

 • facial pain/pressure